joesb/helios360/content/handbook/types/index.md

   CDOs come from a wide range of skills and experience: what are you like?
 layout: section.njk
 jumbotron: |
-  Chief Delivery Officer have a wide range of skills and experiences they bring to the table.
+  Chief Delivery Officers have a wide range of skills and experiences they bring to the table.
 Where do you sit on that spectrum?
 Where are your strengths and weaknesses?

   It's important to understand yourself so you can play your strongest game, and understand the team and the support you need around you to help you and the business perform at your best.{.smaller}
 pending: false
-date: 2025-03-31T10:31:09Z
+date: 2025-10-28T10:31:01Z
 eleventyNavigation:
   key: What kind of CDO are you?
   parent: Handbook